elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-is-the-significance-of-cultural-context-in-music.md

 url: /learn/art-history-and-literature/questions/what-is-the-significance-of-cultural-context-in-music
 score: 9.0
 related_article1:
-    id: 164618
+    id: 164623
+    title: >-
-    title: How do rhythmic patterns contribute to the structure of language music?
+        How does syntax contribute to the structural elements of a song's grammar?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-rhythmic-patterns-contribute-to-the-structure-of-language-music
+    url: /learn/art-history-and-literature/questions/how-does-syntax-contribute-to-the-structural-elements-of-a-songs-grammar
 related_article2:
-    id: 164621
+    id: 164625
-    title: How does cultural blending contribute to urban mixture?
+    title: >-
+        What are the sources of acoustic energy in music?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-cultural-blending-contribute-to-urban-mixture
+    url: /learn/art-history-and-literature/questions/what-are-the-sources-of-acoustic-energy-in-music
 related_article3:
-    id: 164622
+    id: 164619
-    title: What is code-switching and how does it relate to linguistic diversity in urban areas?
+    title: >-
+        What is the difference between phonetics and phonology in the study of speech sounds?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-codeswitching-and-how-does-it-relate-to-linguistic-diversity-in-urban-areas
+    url: /learn/art-history-and-literature/questions/what-is-the-difference-between-phonetics-and-phonology-in-the-study-of-speech-sounds
 related_article4:
+    id: 164615
+    title: >-
+        What distinguishes language music from traditional music?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/what-distinguishes-language-music-from-traditional-music
+related_article5:
     id: 164617
+    title: >-
-    title: What are the phonetic elements of language music?
+        What are the phonetic elements of language music?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-are-the-phonetic-elements-of-language-music
-related_article5:
-    id: 164620
-    title: What are the stages of speech sound development in children?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-stages-of-speech-sound-development-in-children
 ---

 &nbsp;